-Helpful Answers from an Experienced Lawyer and Dentist Serving All of California
+Helpful Answers from an Experienced California Dental Malpractice Lawyer and Dentist

 When visiting your dentist — whether for a regular checkup or a complex procedure — you expect professional care and a thorough assessment of your oral health.
 Patients put a lot of trust in their dentists — and rightfully so.
 Your dentist is responsible for maintaining a standard of care and competency in their practice.
 If you were the victim of dental malpractice, you may be feeling unsure of how to proceed.
 Rest assured: I can help you through this tough time.
 Read on for answers to some of the most commonly asked questions about dental malpractice.

 If you still have questions, please contact me online or call (661) 460-5795.

 Not all situations are grounds for a malpractice lawsuit, but if your dentist causes you otherwise preventable harm and deviates from the acceptable standards of care, you may have a case.
 Examples of dental malpractice include botched procedures (such as root canals and tooth extractions), defective or faulty bridge and crown installation, failure to diagnose or treat a condition, and improper anesthesia administration.
 Consulting with an attorney can give you a better idea of whether or not your situation constitutes dental malpractice and if your case is worth pursuing in a malpractice lawsuit.

 My Dentist Denies Responsibility for my Dental Problem.
 What Should I Do?